Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Inside Þuríðarbúð fisherman's hut

-She was a fisherman for over 50 years, 34 of them from Stokkseyri, and a foreman on a boat for 25 years.
+She was a fisherman for over 50 years, 34 of them in Stokkseyri, and a boat foreman for 25 years.

 Þuríðarbúð fisherman's hut